xebialabs/xl-release-kubernetes-helm-chart/README.md

 ```
 > **Note**: User might have database instance running outside the cluster.
 Configure parameters accordingly.
 ### Existing or External Messaging Queue
-There is an option to use external RabbitMQ for your Digital.ai Release.
-Configure values.yaml file accordingly.
-If you want to use an existing RabbitMQ,  these steps need to be followed:
+If you plan to use an existing messaging queue, follow these steps to configure values.yaml
 - Change `rabbitmq-ha.install` to false
 - `UseExistingMQ.Enabled`: true
 - `UseExistingMQ.XLR_TASK_QUEUE_USERNAME`: Username for xl-release task queue